Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 3. Include screenshots to accomplish a task

-4. Present strategies that they feel they immediately need to check it out.
+4. Present strategies that they feel they immediately need to check out

 Include images and screenshots

-Remember the last few times you were searching for something on Google.
+Think about the last time you searched for something on Google.

 These are micro-goals.

-Remember, the goal of Google is to rank content that helps people accomplish their goals faster and more efficiently.
+Remember, Google wants to rank content that helps people accomplish their goals faster and more efficiently.

 Include video embeds